 - Cubs roar and groan while suffering in pain, and perform a whispering gasp while suckling.

-- The female bears communicate with cubs using groans and moans to send a signal to the cubs to climb a tree for security, or to follow her.
+- The female bears communicate with cubs using groans and moans to send a signal to the cubs to climb a tree for security or follow her.

-- A black bear if feeling insecure, does not howl or snarl.
-But they will slap the floor, huff and puff air forcibly from their nose, and clasp or their teeth together.
-If these actions don’t frighten their prey, the bear may then walks closer to the cause of their unease to attack them.
+- A black bear, if feeling insecure, does not howl or snarl.
+They will slap the floor, huff and puff air forcibly from their nose, and clasp their teeth together.
+If these actions don’t frighten their prey, the bear may then walk closer to attack them.